 - Research cannot commence before formal notification of approval from IRB.

 - The IRB strives to review proposals and make contact with the principal investigator (PI) within 15 business days that the university is open.
+However, in times of high quantities of submissions and/or holidays, this is not always possible.

 General Review Procedures+